Gundagai: Photographs of Gundagai

 Between 1899 and 1900, Dr Louis Gabriel, took up photography, photographing townlife in the period up to around 1906, when his responsibilities for the new hospital took precedence.
-He is considered one of Australia's best early documentary photographers, partly for his observant, astute and dispassionate approach.
+He is considered one of Australia's best early documentary photographers, partly for his observant and dispassionate approach.
 However, they are sometimes highly stylised by integrating his and others shadows in the image, or by making full use of the radical perspective of a wide-angle lens.
 The question of how and why his images are outstanding is central to the novel 'Belonging' written by G McDougall.
 The equally interesting story of how Gabriel's glass-plate negatives came into the National Library's possession is found in the NLA's 'Gundagai Album'.
 The negatives were preserved and presented to the National Library of Australia after his death and a selection was published in 1976 as a Gundagai Album.